-During 2023, the Bank has created a provision for expected credit losses for investments in securities in the amount of UAH 19,220 thousand.
-(2022: provision for expected credit losses was not created).
-To determine the ECL for the government bonds of Ukraine, the Bank applied PD 9.83% and LGD 60% in accordance with the data of the international credit agency S&P based on the credit rating of Ukraine as at 31 December 2023.
+During 2023, the Bank created a provision for expected credit losses on investments in securities in the amount of UAH 19 220 thousand.
+In order to determine the Ukrainian government bonds ECLs, the Bank used PD 9.83% and LGD 60% in accordance with the data of the international credit agency S&P on the basis of the credit rating of Ukraine as of 31 December 2023.